psyGamer/TASRecorder/README.md

 # Requirements

-- Atleast Everest 4099 (this is the `core` branch)
+- Atleast **Everest 4099** (this is the `core` branch)
-- FFmpeg libraries, such as libavcodec, libavformat, etc.
-    - Windows: In-game, open the debug console and enter `ffmpeg_install`.
-If this was successful, you can restart your game and have everything setup.
-    - MacOS: `brew install ffmpeg` (Requires [Homebrew](https://brew.sh/))
-    - Ubuntu/Debian based: `sudo apt-get install ffmpeg` (Might not include all codec you want.
-You'll need to look for them yourself)
-    - Fedora based: `sudo dnf install ffmpeg-free` (Might not include all codec you want.
-You'll need to look for them yourself)
-    - Arch Linux based: `sudo pacman -S ffmpeg`
-    - Other: You'll need to install the libraries on you own.
-However, if you aren't using something from above, you probably know what you're doing
+- **FFmpeg libraries** (avutil, avformat, avcodec, swresample, swscale)
-- (Optional, but very recommended) CelesteTAS for easier recording
+- (Optional, but very recommended) **CelesteTAS** for easier recording

+**NOTE**: If you are on MacOS/Linux, it is strongly recommended to install the FFmpeg libraries with your system's package-manager!

+If you don't have the FFmpeg libraries installed, TAS Recorder will install them for you on startup.

-You can use the debug console command `ffmpeg_check` to verify that you've successfully installed the FFmpeg libraries.
+You can use the debug console command `ffmpeg_check` to verify that the FFmpeg libraries are working correctly.
+In case this fails, make sure to check your log, to find out what went wrong!

 # Usage